kpunjani/flightnode.github.io/coding/git.md

 There is no `git sync` command and I don't know what the `Sync` comand here does.
 Maybe it runs pull then push?

+Perhaps the best thing about VSCode's integration: it makes the cumbersome process of un-staging and/or reverting your code changes very easy.

 ![Git in Visual Studio Code](http://flightnode.github.io/images/vscodeGit.png)

 ## Visual Studio 2015